Pease Pottage News

 November 2011: More Houses on Old Brighton Road

-Thakeham Homes are proposing to build an unspecified number of houses and shops on land near Woodhurst hospital.
+Thakeham Homes propose to build an unspecified number of houses and shops on land near Woodhurst hospital.
 There is also a proposal to build half a dozen houses on the land formerly occupied by the Grapes pub.

 January 2010: Winter Wonderland